 I heard Spartanburg Community College has a waiting list to enter the Radiologic Technology program.
-Is this true and how long is the waiting list?Spartanburg Community College’s Radiologic Technology Program DOES NOT have a waiting list for admission into the program.
-The application packets for non-accepted students are kept on file until the first day of the Fall Term in the event that one of the originally accepted students declines his or her slot.
-Once the first day of Fall Term arrives, all packets are destroyed.
-Interested students are encouraged to re-apply the following year.
+Is this true and how long is the waiting list?The Spartanburg Community College’s Radiologic Technology Program does not have a waiting list for admission to the program.
+Interested students who are not accepted into the program are encouraged to reapply the following year.

-The student must have a minimum of a 2.50 GPA or higher on the required courses for the program to be eligible to apply.
+The student must have a minimum GPA of 2.50 on the prerequisite courses required courses for the program to be eligible to apply.

 When can I apply for the Radiologic Technology program?

-- The student must have completed at least one unit of High School Biology, Chemistry or Physics, and one unit of High School Algebra, AND have completed the following courses in order to be eligible to apply for the Radiologic Technology program:
+- The student must have completed at least one unit of High School Biology, Chemistry or Physics, AND one unit of High School Algebra, AND have completed the following courses in order to be eligible to apply for the Radiologic Technology program:

 Mathematics General Education Course 3 ENG 101 English Composition I 3 BIO 112 Basic Human Anatomy/Physiology 4 SPC 205 Public Speaking 3

-How long is the Radiologic Technology Program?
+How long is the Radiologic Technology program?